ncase/bees/page-copy.md

 - _**[queen bee](https://www.merriam-webster.com/dictionary/queen%20bee) (noun):** A woman who has a dominant or controlling position in a particular group or sphere_
 - _**[hive mind](https://www.merriam-webster.com/dictionary/hive%20mind) (noun):** A notional entity consisting of a large number of people who share their knowledge or opinions with one another, regarded as producing either uncritical conformity or collective intelligence._

-Don't let these phrases fool you.
-Bees have been egregiously misrepresented by these stereotypes.
+Unfortunately, bees have been egregiously misrepresented by these stereotypes.
 In reality, honey bee decision-making is much more complex than following the wills of a singular ruler.
 In fact, the queen isn't much of a leader at all!

 ## Dance Dance Democracy